cilevanmarken/BayesDiff/README.md

   </tr>
 </table>

 Building upon DDPMs, Song, Meng, and Ermon (2022) propose a different approach namely, Denoising Diffusion Implicit Models (DDIMs), which is the main DM that is used in this blogpost.
 DDIMs provide a more efficient class of iterative implicit probabilistic models with the same training procedure.
+In contrast to DDPM, DDIM yields an equal marginal noise distribution but deterministically maps noise back to the original data samples.
+This makes it possible to train the diffusion model up to any arbitrary number of forward steps but only sample from a subset of steps in the generative process.
+DDIM yield the following advantages compared to DDPM:

+- The ability to generate higher-quality samples using a much fewer number of steps.
+- The “consistency” property since the generative process is deterministic.
+This means that multiple samples conditioned on the same latent variable should have similar high-level features.
+- DDIM can do semantically meaningful interpolation in the latent variable because of the "consistency".